ACAPP-dev/familytree/spec.md

 - [x] Include more than one model class (e.g. User, Post, Category): 5 Models
 - [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts): I have multiple has_many relationships.
 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User): I have multiple belongs to relationships.
-- [x] Include user accounts with unique login attribute (username or email): Tested-OK
+- [x] Include user accounts with unique login attribute (username or email): Tested-OK.
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying: Familymembers & relationships (through familymembers) have full CRUD functionality while families and users have partial CRUD functionality at this point.
 - [x] Ensure that users can't modify content created by other users: Users can modify familymembers that are part of their family, but cannot access or modify families (and associated familymembers) they don't have access to.
 - [x] Include user input validations: Validations are set up for the family, familymember, and user models.
 - [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new): Flash messages were set up in several spots.
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code.

 Confirm
 - [x] You have a large number of small Git commits: I did a decent number of commits.
 The project lives on my local computer (and iCloud) which is reasonably secure from loss.